-School starts with compulsory registration in tutorial rooms at 8:45am and finishes at 3.25pm.
+School starts with compulsory registration in tutorial rooms at 8:45am and finishes at 3.00pm.
 We expect students to be punctual at morning and afternoon registrations, and lateness will be dealt with by the Sixth Form pastoral team.
-Sixth Form students may leave the premises at lunchtime but not at mid-morning break or during study periods.
+Sixth Form students may leave the premises at lunchtime but not at midmorning break or during study periods due to health and safety reasons.

 Students who wish to leave the premises for justifiable reasons, must obtain an off-site permit from the Head of Year.
 In the case of student absence, we expect a parental telephone call to school before morning registration.
-In all cases an absence note should be brought in to the form tutor on the return to the school.
+In all cases an absence note should be brought in to the form tutor/attendance clerk on the return to the school.